SvOlli/sorbus/doc/site/jam/index.md

 ### 65816

-This CPU is supported by the Sorbus JAM only in legacy mode.
-In legacy mode the new vectors for ABORT and COP and the vectors for native mode are used by trampoline code.
+Starting with kernel 0.7, this CPU is supported by the Sorbus JAM in both legacy and native mode.
+Before kernel 0.7, only legacy mode was supported.

-While this could be fixed by adding additional vectors and code in the BIOS page ($FF00-$FFFF), this is not done, as the Sorbus JAM is developed for the 65(S)C02.
+However, all vectors that are not available on a 6502 are set to a stub implementation, just triggering [meta mode](meta_mode.md) before resetting.
+These can be overloaded when switching bank $00 (RAM).
+Copying BIOS to RAM before making these modification using interrupt $0B (COPYBIOS) is advised.
+This works as the bank is only reset to kernel when a hardware reset (e.g. from meta menu) is triggered.
+Note that for calling kernel routines via JSR, the M and X flags need to be set to 8-bit mode.
+However, calling kernel routines provided via BRK _should_ work, but has not been tested very much.

+Also keep in mind that the support only has been expanded for the kernel driving the 65C02/65816.
+The development the backtrace in meta mode only has started with 0.7 and is expected to mature during the incremential commits following.

-Support can never be fully implemented, as some important pins of the 65816 are not connected to the RP2040.
+Support can never be fully implemented, as some important pins of the 65816 are not connected to the RP2040 (e.g. VDA, VPA, VPB, E, MX and ABORTB).
+Also, the muxing of the D0-D7 pins used for A16-A23 during the "high" phase of the clockcycle are not intended to be implemented, so addressing will be always mapped to the base 64k space.

+Also the backtrace for 65816 is in a very early stage of development due to the lack of the MX signal from the chip, the heuristic needs to assume if an access of an immediate is in 8 or 16 bit mode.

 ### NMOS 6502